rgerum/pylustrator/docs/index.rst

     #% end: automatic generated code from pylustrator

 .. note::
-   Because pylustrator can save optionally save changes you've made in the GUI to update your source code, it cannot be used from a shell or a notebook.
+   Because pylustrator can optionally save changes you've made in the GUI to update your source code, it cannot be used from a shell.
 To use pylustrator, call it directly from a python file and use the command line to execute.

 The good thing is that this generated code is plain matplotlib code, so it will still work when you remove pylustrator